thiagomfsup/gildedrose-refactoring-kata/README.md

 * Even though code coverage was 100%, there were corner cases that wasn't tested, which make me doubt about test coverage.

 #### First refactoring round:
-* use *enhanced for* statement instead;
+* Use *enhanced for* statement instead;
-* give duplicated code a concept name.
+* Give duplicated code a concept name.
 E.g.,
 ```java
   // Instead of :
   if (items[i].quality < 50) {